errbotio/err-backend-mattermost/README.md

 https://github.com/errbotio/errbot/blob/master/errbot/backends/slack.py
 (If there is an Issue with any code I reused, please give me a message!)

-It probably has quite a few bugs as it is.

-## Experimental APIv4 Support
+## APIv4 Support
-You can try out the apiv4 branch if you want some unstable experience! :-)
+The master branch is now set to use the new APIv4 for mattermost.
+Some things have changed, please see the updated requirements and changed BOT_IDENTITY parameters.

+### APIv3
+Use the APIv3 branch for that.

 **Attention**: The `BOT_IDENTITY` config options have changed!